amnafatimaa6-ops/black-scholes-visualizer/README.md

 # Black-Scholes Visual Explainer

 A **visual interactive explorer** for European options using the **Black-Scholes model**.
 This app allows you to explore **option prices and Greeks** with sliders for stock price, strike price, volatility, time to maturity, and risk-free rate.
+## Quick Summary

+The **Black-Scholes model** is a mathematical tool used to calculate the **fair price of an option** — a contract that lets you buy or sell a stock at a fixed price in the future.

+- **Call Option:** Right to buy
+- **Put Option:** Right to sell

+This app lets you **see how an option’s price changes** depending on:
+- Stock price
+- Volatility (how much the price jumps up or down)
+- Time until the option expires
+- Interest rates

+It also shows **Greeks** — measures of how sensitive the option is to different market factors.

+Think of it like a **weather map for option prices**: you can watch how different “conditions” affect the value. 🌤️💹

 ---
 ## Live Demo